DevTrapz/ruby-project/README.md

 # Getting Started using Docker

-Application Setup Requires 4 Steps
+Application Setup Requires 5 Steps

 1. Clone repository to your Machine
 2. Setup .env file
 3. Run docker compose up
-4. Enter Rails container and manually install Gems (currently a work around)
+4. Enter Rails container then manually install Gems and initalize database (currently a work around)

 Important note: when running `rails generate` rails creates files by a custom user, you won't have access to edit the file outside the container.
 When using the `rails generate` add permissions to all users to read/write the directories files `sudo chmod -R a+rw ./rails`.
 This is just a work around for now.